ipld/ipld/Codecs/DAG-PB.md

 ```

 The objects link names are specified in the 'Name' field of the PBLink object.
-All links in an object must either be blank or unique within the object.
+All link names in an object must either be blank or unique within the object.

 ## Pathing